shimakaze09/MyDRefl/doc/overview.md

 ## 3. Usage

 Essentially, the dynamic library can do almost anything that C++ can do.
-All interfaces reside in My::MyDRefl::ReflMngr.
+All interfaces reside in Smkz::MyDRefl::ReflMngr.
 For convenience, an ObjectView is provided, containing some ReflMngr interfaces.
 ObjectView itself does not manage object memory, so it is called a “view.”
 For memory management, there is SharedObject, which manages object memory.

 Some basic operations are described in README.md.